santosh-gh/online-store/README.md

 # Microservices

-  Microservices (or microservice architecture) is a software design approach where an application is built as a collection of small, independent services that communicate with each other using lightweight protocols (usually HTTP/REST, gRPC, or messaging queues).
+  A software design approach where an application is built as a collection of small, independent services that communicate with each other using lightweight protocols usually HTTP/REST, gRPC, or messaging queues.

   Each microservice:

     Runs in its own process.

     Is independently deployable & scalable.

     Owns its data & logic (usually with its own database).

     Focuses on a specific business capability (e.g., authentication, messaging, product, order processing).

   Advantages of Microservices over Monolithic

     Scalability – Scale only the required service instead of the whole app.

     Flexibility – Different service can use different programming languages, databases, frameworks.

     Resilience – Failure in one microservice doesn’t take down the whole system.

     Faster Development & Deployment – Teams work independently, allowing for CI/CD and faster releases.

     Reusability – Microservices can be reused across different projects.

     Easier Maintenance – Smaller codebases are easier to manage and test.

-# Create the microservices/applications
+# Example: The Appplicatin and Microservices

   RabbitMQ: Message broker, provides the messaging backbone.
 Should run first.